-The following were legislative initiatives or prospective legislation affecting pro-life advocacy that were considered by the state of Ohio during the 2015/16 131st general assembly:
+The following are some of the legislative initiatives or prospective legislation affecting pro-life advocacy being considered by the state government during the 132nd general assembly:

-HEARTBEAT BILL — HB69 would generally prohibit an abortion of an unborn human individual with a detectable heartbeat and would create the Joint Legislative Committee on Adoption Promotion and Support.
+HEARTBEAT BILL — This bill is purported to be a re-introduction of a previous version.
+It would generally prohibit an abortion of an unborn human individual with a detectable heartbeat and would create the Joint Legislative Committee on Adoption Promotion and Support.
 This bill passed the House on 3/25/15 and moved to the senate where it did not progress.
 In December, a heartbeat amendment was added to HB493, a child abuse reporting bill.
 The entire bill passed the house but because the heartbeat amendment was subject to a line item veto because of the bill containing budget appropriations, it was vetoed by the governor.
 This was probably due to the probable unconstitutionality of the bill since it defies a very immoral and horrible federal law and stood little chance of being enacted or upheld by the courts.
-Right to Life of Northeast Ohio remains neutral on this bill.
+No heartbeat legislation passed in other states has been able to survive a court challenge.
+Right to Life of Northeast Ohio will remain neutral on this bill.
 For more detailed information, please contact RTLNEO Executive Director Denise Leipold.

-DOWN SYNDROME NON-DISCRIMINATION ACT — HB135 prohibits abortions from taking place on the basis of a Down's Syndrome diagnosis.
+DOWN SYNDROME NON-DISCRIMINATION ACT — This bill is purported to be a re-introduction of a previous version and would prohibits abortions from taking place on the basis of a Down's Syndrome diagnosis.
 This bill was introduced in the house where it died at the end of the 2015/16 legislative session.
-Right to Life of Northeast Ohio supported this bill.
+Right to Life of Northeast Ohio supports this bill.

 The following are some of the legislative initiatives or prospective legislation affecting pro-life advocacy being considered by the federal government during the 115th congress: